w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "The first task is to abolish the idea of the possibility of a metalanguage that could account for things while remaining uncontaminated by them... [but] some metaphors are better than others."[^8]

 ---

-Words refract, I think.
-They glow faintly.
-Some, like "red", twinkle in ways no one can precisely characterize except that they're *just so* &mdash; unless one feels that "the subjective quality of the visual experience of electromagnetic radiation with wavelength between 625 and 740 nanometers" is all there is to say about it.
-In any case none emit light themselves.
-Things and beings do.
-Words bend it and slice it.
-Negative spaces emerge: distinctions.
-It's hard to see the lines, though.
-It's dark in here.
-The light flickers.

 Marx, at least in his youth, held: